 10. Hang Your Curtains “High and Wide” and Kiss or Lightly Puddle the Floor

-It gives the illusion of a more grand room by making ceilings appear taller and windows appear larger.
+Design tip: Hanging floor-to-ceiling window treatments on curtain rods high above window frames and wider than the window trim gives the illusion of high ceilings and large windows.
+This makes the space look larger overall.
 Make sure they’re long enough to hang floor to ceiling so the hem of your curtains barely touch the floor (or slightly puddle for a more relaxed, romantic look).

 I love these luxury for less curtains from Amazon.